-The purpose of a laser safety program is to ensure a safe environment at the campus research and clinical sites for the use of laser technology.
+The purpose of UCSF’s Laser Safety Program is to ensure a safe environment at the campus research and clinical sites for the use of laser technology.
 Laser radiation presents a risk to researchers, workers, medical staff and patients.
 The safe use of laser radiation requires that the laser devices are properly labeled and hazard areas posted, that the machines operate as designed and specified, that proper personnel safety equipment is available, and that ancillary hazards are addressed.
-The components of a laser safety program include:
+Laser safety program components include:

 - Registration of (class IIIa, IIIb, and IV) lasers.

 - Review of laser facility design (plans review).

 - Determination of appropriate signage and protective equipment.

 - Regular audit inspection of ongoing compliance.

 The use of all Hazard Class IIIa, IIIb, and IV lasers must be approved by the Laser Safety Officer (LSO) in Environment, Health and Safety (EH&S) before implementation.
 Any acquisition, transfer or removal of laser devices in these classifications must be made known to the LSO.
 Laser devices that are assembled at the University may receive a hazard class evaluation by contacting EH&S at 415-514-3697.
 Laser devices which require registration include:

 - Therapeutic devices for use in surgery, dermatology, ophthalmology, dentistry.

 - Light sources for microscopy, measurements.